Farhash Wafa Salvador: Political career

 Farhash Wafa Salvador first joined the People's Justice Party (PKR) around 2004 and was active in the party's Reformasi movement.
 He is known as a young figure who is close to the President of PKR, Anwar Ibrahim and is often involved in the party's strategic discussions.

 In September 2018, after Pakatan Harapan's victory in the 2018 general election, Farhash Wafa Salvador was appointed as the Political Secretary to the President of People's Justice Party (PKR), Anwar Ibrahim.
-He also contested in PKR leadership election as member of the Central Leadership Council and gathered 8,994 votes and placed 69th position.
-He also held the position of the Chairman of the Perak State Leadership Council (MPN) of the People's Justice Party (PKR) from September 2018 to February 2022 before resigning to make way for new leadership.
+He also contested the 2018 PKR leadership election for a position on the Central Leadership Council.
+He served as Chairman of the Perak State Leadership Council (MPN) of PKR from September 2018 until his resignation in February 2022.

+In the 2022 PKR leadership election, Farhash contested for the position of Vice-President.
+He received 27,015 votes, the sixth-highest total among the candidates.

 In the 2022 general election, Farhash Wafa Salvador was appointed as the Pakatan Harapan (PH) Election Machinery Chairman for the Parliament of Tambun.
 He managed to give the victory to Anwar Ibrahim, who contested for the first time in the Tambun, although he won with a relatively narrow majority, with only 3,736 votes defeating Ahmad Faizal Azumu of BERSATU, Aminuddin Md Hanafiah of UMNO, and Abdul Rahim Tahir of PEJUANG.

 In March 2024, Farhash Wafa Salvador confirmed that he was no longer involved in politics or government, instead choosing to focus on the corporate world and entrepreneurship.